skearnes/scripture-graph/docs/_posts/2021-03-21-suggesting-connections.md

 0.07.

 As an aside, identifying connections this way has an interesting property: it is iterable.
-If we take add the top-ranked connections to the existing set, we can repeat the analysis to suggest another new set of connections.
+If we add the top-ranked connections to the existing set, we can repeat the analysis to suggest another new set of connections.
 If we had the patience, we could repeat this procedure until the set of connections doesn't change anymore.
 (For simplicity, we will not iterate in this post.)